Parenting a Child Who Struggles with Anxiety

 Finding Effective Treatment for Anxiety

-Finding the right therapist for your child in South Florida might feel overwhelming because (thankfully!) there are so many options across Broward and Miami-Dade.
-How do you know which therapist will work best with your child?
+Finding the right therapist for your child in South Florida might feel overwhelming because (thankfully!) there are so many options across Broward, Miami-Dade, and Palm Beach.
+But how do you know which therapist will work best with your child?
 Will your child feel comfortable with the therapist and be willing to talk to them about their challenges?

 It is crucial that your child have a connection to their therapist – to feel that the therapist “gets them.”
 And if your child is struggling with anxiety, it is also critical to find a therapist who specializes in the treatment of anxiety in children.
 Based on lots of research, we know that what works best in helping children manage anxiety is Cognitive Behavioral Therapy (CBT).